SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Old Custom House Monterey

 The Old Custom House is California's oldest government building and is the State Historical Landmark #1.
-In its early years, it was used as a way to connect both Baja (lower) and Alta (Upper) California while under the control of the Spanish government.
+In its early years, it was used as a way to connect both Baja (lower) and Alta (upper) California while under the control of the Spanish government.

 Today, you can walk through this building to see what it looked like in the 1800s and take a look at several artifacts from that time.
 It's one of the museums in the Monterey State Historic Park group.